TexasEscapes.comTexas Escapes Online Magazine: Travel and History

 1982 the La Paz Museum was opened as the official Zapata County museum on the campus of the Arturo L. Benevides Elementary School, which was built in 1967 and enlarged in 1981.

 The post office, established in 1876 by first postmaster Fernando Uribe, is in the historic Trinidad Uribe home, built in 1874 and restored in 1984 by María Eva Uribe Ramírez.
-(See corrections in Forum below)
+(See Forum below)

 San Ygnacio, Texas Forum

-Subject: Correction on Treviño Fort/Post Office San Ygnacio Texas
+Subject: Treviño Fort/Post Office San Ygnacio Texas

 (1)Jesús Treviño, the leader of the settlers built a fortified residence at the site.